Acacia Systems changed its name from Acacia Research in 2018 but this has not diminished the company’s commitment to Research and Development.

 This deep understanding of the requirements of the defence community and insight into the future advancements in technology that will yield the maximum benefit has informed the company’s choice of focus for the next stage of R&D, in artificial intelligence, unmanned systems and mission system architectures.

 Acacia’s investment in R&D over many decades has been based on applying leading algorithmic approaches to real world mission critical problems.

 We understand that there are real and significant opportunities to increase the operational capability of Australia’s defence capabilities through the application of Artificial Intelligence techniques to the combat system functions of detection, tracking, classification and localisation.

 We understand that modern mission and combat system management systems are essentially advanced data processing platforms equipped with state-of-the-art instrumentation and sensors.
 The sophisticated sensors will form the basis of the next-generation combat system.
 However, technological progress also necessitates the development of new techniques for filtering and fusing information from the sensors so that the combat systems can extract maximum utility from the sensed data.

-Recent breakthroughs in Artificial Intelligence, such as the celebrated deep learning methodology, have resulted in unprecedented progress in smart autonomous systems.
+Recent breakthroughs in Machine Learning, such as the celebrated deep learning methodology, have resulted in unprecedented progress in smart autonomous systems.
 Google’s driverless cars are a pertinent example of the disruption caused by the new technology.
 The natural progression of Artificial Intelligence technology in Defence is toward smart sensor systems.

 Integration of existing and upcoming systems for planning, surveillance, control, and monitoring will enhance the capabilities of warfare platforms.